nextgis/docs_ngweb/source/admin_tasks.rst

 **Principal** - a user or a user group who is subject to a rule.

-Besides standard user there are special system users:
+Besides standard users created by administrator, system has special system users:

 * administrator - Web GIS user which has administrative rights
 * owner - Web GIS user which created a particular resource